ShiroTakeda/gams-mode/README.md

 This section presents brief overview of what GAMS mode for Emacs is.
 Please read the section "Installation"' below for information about how to install GAMS mode.
-If you are upgrading from the previous version of GAMS mode, the latest changes can be found in `CHANGELOG.txt` file.
+If you are upgrading from the previous version of GAMS mode, the latest changes can be found in `CHANGELOG.md` file.

 You can obtain the latest version of this program at the web site [GAMS mode for Emacs (http://shirotakeda.org/en/gams/gams-mode/)](http://shirotakeda.org/en/gams/gams-mode/).